-Now in its 10th year, Post Modular is the first UK company that pioneered the idea of supplying unusual synthesizer modules in Britain, primarily for the eurorack standard and more recently joined by one of its main inspirations: Buchla – further encouraging experimentation via the analogue/digital crossover.
+Set-up and run by A. David Crawforth and now in its 10th year, Post Modular is the first UK company that pioneered the idea of supplying and making accessible unusual synthesizer modules in Britain, primarily for the eurorack standard and then joined by one of its main inspirations: Buchla – to further encourage experimentation via the analogue/digital crossover.

-As a founding member of the influential artist run organisation Beaconsfield in Vauxhall London, David has been making experimental sound and performance art works for 24 years, including Rude Mechanic with Hayley Newman and Finnish duo Pan sonic in 1996 and a double album released under the same title in 1999.
-He has made numerous sound installations with Naomi Siderfin under the moniker BAW (Beaconsfield Art Works) over the last 20 years, as well as individual works exhibited under his own name.
+Crawforth is a founding member of the influential artist run organisation Beaconsfield in Vauxhall London, and has been making experimental sound and performance art works that include Rude Mechanic with Hayley Newman and Finnish duo Pan sonic in 1996 and a double album released under the same title in 1999 – listen to track here.
+Crawforth makes sound installations with Naomi Siderfin under the moniker BAW, as well as individual works under his own name.

-In 2004 he got into modular – believing that the sonic world should have more alternatives to computer dominated electronic sound.
-In 2008/9 – with a shoestring of support from family and friends – he launched Post Modular to spread the word.
+In 2004 he got into modular – believing that the sonic world should have more creative alternatives to computer software dominated electronic sound.
+In 2008/9 – with a shoestring of support from family and friends – Post Modular was launched to spread the word.

 Post Modular identifies Eurorack as the most accessible and creatively exciting modular format available – and will endeavor to support and supply the most unusual and unique of these brands.